 The planning team met to learn and discuss the hazard rankings as well as the methodology utilized.
 Each hazard was reviewed and ranked for each jurisdiction.
 Other topics of discussion included: overview of the data collected for critical facilities/infrastructure, an update on the ongoing capability assessment for each jurisdiction, the reviewing and updating of regional goals and mitigation actions, and the review of a draft community survey.
 Future tasks will include reviewing and updating each jurisdictions mitigation actions, the running of FEMA's disaster simulation software known as HAZUS, making the survey available to the public through various platforms, and holding a public meeting.

-Please take time to complete the Hazard Mitigation Survey found above by September 30th.
-A public meeting is currently being planned for late September, although final details are still be worked out.
-Public comments on 2013 version of the Hazard Mitigation Plan or any of the updated draft documents can be provided at any time.
+Public comments on the 2013 version of the Hazard Mitigation Plan or any of the updated draft documents for the 2020 Plan can be provided at any time.
 Should you have any feedback that you wish to share or just have a general question, please contact Chad Neese at (434) 447-7101, ext.
 211 or at firstname.lastname@example.org.